bergesinstitute/graf-method/book-4-unit-2.md

 💂 In a sentence we can have "extras", sections that are not part of the main sentence, but give us additional information about the circumstances.
 In Spanish, these "extras" are called *complementos circunstanciales.*
-In English, they are called *adjuncts.* It is important not to confuse these "extras" with the direct or indirect object. with the direct or indirect object.
+In English, they are called *adjuncts.* It is important not to confuse these "extras" with the direct or indirect object.
 These are the most typical ones.

 ### 1. De lugar (place)